-To ensure economic validation of vulnerabilities and facilitate cross-blockchain comparative analysis, we implement a token balance normalization tool.
-This methodology establishes controlled initial conditions and prevents artificial revenue inflation through token imbalance exploitation.
+\textbf{Revenue Normalization (e.g., Oracle):} We implement a tool to validate vulnerabilities.
+Let $B_i(t)$ / $B_f(t)$ denote the initial / final balances of token $t$.

-\textbf{Initial State Normalization:} When A1 tests a strategy, we establish standardized initial conditions by provisioning strategy contracts with substantial token reserves across multiple asset classes.
-For Ethereum-based evaluations, we initialize with $10^5$ ETH (both native and wrapped WETH), $10^7$ USDC, and $10^7$ USDT.
-For BSC-based evaluations, we provision $10^5$ BNB (both native and wrapped WBNB), $10^7$ USDT, and $10^7$ BUSD.
-This multi-asset initialization ensures sufficient liquidity across major trading pairs and enables exploit generation without calling flashloan for common tokens\cite{qin2021attacking}.
+\begin{itemize} \item \textbf{Initial State Normalization:} Strategy contracts are provisioned with large reserves across major assets.
+On Ethereum we allocate $10^5$ ETH (native and WETH), $10^7$ USDC, and $10^7$ USDT.
+On BSC we allocate $10^5$ BNB (native and WBNB), $10^7$ USDT, and $10^7$ BUSD.
+This ensures liquidity for common pairs and allows exploit generation without relying on flash loans~\cite{qin2021attacking}.

-\textbf{Post-Execution Reconciliation Tool:} Following strategy execution, A1 can call a tool to employ a deterministic balance reconciliation process defined by the following constraints:

-\begin{itemize} \item \textit{Surplus Token Resolution:} For any token $t$ where the final balance $B_f(t)$ exceeds the initial balance $B_i(t)$, the excess quantity $\Delta B(t) = B_f(t) - B_i(t)$ is converted to the network's base currency (ETH/BNB) through optimal DEX routing paths that maximize output.

-\item \textit{Deficit Resolution:} For any token $t$ where $B_f(t) < B_i(t)$, the deficit is resolved through iterative acquisition using base currency reserves, employing slippage-optimized routing to minimize value loss.